bbengfort/jobs-report/README.md

     Where "icon class" is the name of the icon from the list of icons at the link provided.
 Icons can be colored and sized using CSS font-size and color attributes.

 - [Bootstrap](http://getbootstrap.com/css/) handles the grid layout and most of the non-javascript components on the page.
 If you don't know Bootstrap, then you'll have trouble dealing with the HTML.

+## About

+This project was developed as part of a course project at the University of Maryland

+The image in this README, [Census punch card reader](https://flic.kr/p/6525aR) by [Andrew Shieh](https://www.flickr.com/photos/shandrew/) is licensed by [CC BY-NC-2.0](https://creativecommons.org/licenses/by-nc/2.0/).